7 Most Dramatic Scottish Island Castles

 I’m starting this list of the best Scottish island castles with my absolute favourite – Castle Tioram.
 Situated in the remote area of Moidart known as the Rough Bounds, it’s one of the least visited castles in Scotland.
 I have no doubt that if Tioram was just a little more accessible, it would be mobbed!

 The name means Dry Castle and the island it sits on is only accessible by foot at low tide.
 Built in the 1200s, the first record we have of Tioram comes from Christina MacRuari leasing it to the Campbells in return for one ship of warriors when required.
-It would eventually pass to Christina’s son Ranald and this Scottish island castle became the main stronghold of Clanranald.
+It would eventually pass to Christina’s relative Ranald and this Scottish island castle became the main stronghold of Clanranald.

 This branch of the MacDonalds loved causing trouble and no doubt felt safe and secure thanks to Castle Tioram.
 The 12th Chief of Clanranald was an evil man called John.
 He even named his gun “Cuckoo” because it would quickly appear and fire from nowhere.
 John liked to stand at the highest point of Castle Tioram and take shots at whoever he could, including his own clansmen.